mytja-archive/gTTS-wrapper/README.md

 # gTTS-wrapper
 gTTS wrapper for Easy transition from Talkey library

+# Note
+As of 28.1.2020, this library is unmaintained, archived and retired.
+It will not recieve any updates.

 # How to do it
 Include this library in same folder as your code.